The Vintage Shopping Guide

 What is your favorite vintage piece you have in your home, and what is the story behind it?

-It’s too hard to choose!
+AGH: It’s too hard to choose!
 I love them all, and most have a funny or interesting story attached to them.
+In our new home (AGH Country House), there are so many favorites; there’s the step-back hutch in the kitchen, the pine cabinet in the office, the round dining table, a small french accent table with cabriole legs; and a round three-legged side table.
+It’s funny because I had been searching furiously for a three-legged side table since we moved in to place in between our two linen sofas in the living room, and of course I found one right after the house was photographed.
+That’s just how things work out sometimes.
+It’s interesting because as much as I love finding special vintage pieces, I’ve also let go of most each time we’ve moved for someone else to enjoy them.
 I’ve had scores of great furniture finds over the years, but I have a deep love for vases and vessels, and have amassed a collection of vintage and unique finds from my years of sourcing.
 Some were steals and other were splurges, but no matter, they make me so happy to have in my home.
-My collection is vast: from Spanish oil jars to French clay pots, and amphora vases to mijiu jars, and also rare stoneware, metal-hammered and ceramic vessels.
+My collection is vast: from Spanish oil jars to French clay pots, and amphora vases to mijiu jars, and also rare stoneware, glass and ceramic vessels.
+Those are cycled out less frequently than the furniture, but once in a while it happens!
 The more, the merrier!

 Has there ever been a vintage piece that you loved, but let go that you regret?